aptise/peter_sslers/README.md

 `tools/nginx_lua_library` is a library that can be used in an openresty/nginx environment to dynamically select a SSL cert

-It supports both prime 1 & prime 2 cache types
+It supports both the prime cache types 1 & 2.

 It is implemented as a library with 2 scripts that invoke it.